 When a patient enters a facility for drug treatment, one might hazard a guess that his or her main problem is a substance use disorder.
-That is not always the case.
+At New Hampshire drug rehab, we know that is not always the case.
 In fact, according to Process R.N., Nicole White, patients often admit to treatment misdiagnosed with the wrong mental health disorder and on the wrong medication.
 When asked, many of these patients have no education around the medication they are taking or why they are taking it.

 The National Institute of Mental Health reports that, in 2014, “20.2 million adults in the U.S. had a substance use disorder and 7.9 million had both a substance use disorder and another mental illness”.
 When a patient presents with both a substance use disorder and another mental illness, these are defined as “co-occurring” disorders.
 Given that roughly 40% of patients enter addiction treatment with a co-occurring disorder, it’s no surprise that providers encounter pre-existing prescriptions for mental health medications.
 But why are so many people misdiagnosed and incorrectly prescribed?